top of page

 You've seen vocal pitch correction software like autotune, but re-rendering a vocal stem with new lyrics and expressive controls is groundbreaking.

-Check out the ACE Studio website for more info on their audio to midi features.
+Visit the ACE Studio website for more info on their audio to midi features.

 Vochlea’s Dubler 2: A realtime voice-to-MIDI plugin